microsoft/dicom-server/docs/how-to-guides/blob-migration.md

         3.2.2 Follow steps 3.1.1 to 3.1.4 to complete the copy and delete operation.

-**Note: If in case there is any issues during migration, you can post your questions or issues in the [DICOM Server GitHub Discussions](https://github.com/microsoft/dicom-server/discussions/1561) page.**`
+**Note: If in case there is any issues or questions during migration, you can post your questions or issues in the [DICOM Server GitHub Discussions](https://github.com/microsoft/dicom-server/discussions/1561) page.**`